Back to Blog

 Why build a connector for Looker Studio?

-As a business analyst, one would want to be able to connect a data source into looker studio and bring all of their data into a single report.
 However, different sources of data have their own way of organizing data.
 Instead of requesting data directly from these sources, google has allowed developers to use AppScript to request data from any source, and then transform that data into the shape that looker studio recognises.

 Building our first Looker Studio connector: